Image credit:

 Bookmark

-Under the motto “From Commitment to Action”, the Ski Industry Climate Summit on December 2nd and 3rd at ISPO Munich will once again bring together the big players of the ski and snowboard world, invited by Atomic.
+Under the motto “From Commitment to Action”, the Atomic's Ski Industry Climate Summit on December 2nd and 3rd at ISPO Munich will once again bring together the big players of the ski and snowboard world, invited by Atomic.
 Brands, manufacturers, retailers, associations and NGOs will all be there to forge innovative ideas for more climate protection.
 Jonas Schneider from Protect Our Winters (POW) explains why this meeting is so important for the industry.

 Hardly any other sports industry is as directly affected by the effects of climate change as the ski and snowboard industry.
 When glaciers melt, seasons become ever shorter and snow increasingly has to be produced artificially in many places, the framework conditions for winter sports resorts and the winter sports industry alike change.